bok1c4/HTTP-Proxy/README.md

 # Multi-Hop Proxy with an Integrated HTTP Server (Anonymous Web Service)

-## Phase 1: Basics of HTTP and Proxy Servers - Completed
+## Phase 1: Basics of HTTP and Proxy Servers

 ### **1. Basic HTTP Server**